 Every time your body gets injured, it spends a little bit of its resources to patch up the damage.
 If the damage keeps happening, your body spends itself too much.
 The injury is then like a debt and the pain is like an overdraft warning that keeps repeating even if the injury stays the same.

 You can think of stem cells like blank checks your body can use to put the account back into black.
 When you get the stem cell injections for knees, your body starts paying off debt, which stops the warnings.

 This means there’s still going to be some pain after the treatment but you’ll notice it withdraw over time.

 Our treatment also includes growth factors, which you can imagine like a cash injection.
 They help the body get right on it and start rebuilding the damaged parts using its own stem cells and the ones we give it.

 The doctor will first give you an exam and talk to you about your knee problems.
 Based on your needs, you’ll get the stem cell therapy for knees that works best for you.

 How many kinds of stem cell therapy for knees are there?

 We offer five types of stem cell knee injections:

-The key thing is that all treatments use cells from your own body, except the jelly one, which is from a donor.
+The key thing is that all treatments use cells from your own body, which is from a donor.
 This minimizes the risk of inflammation or rejection, which can happen with implants, but also eliminates the chance of infection from donated tissue.

 We first scan you for damage and use the stem cell treatment for knees to fix the exact spot where it happened.
 Because of how stem cells work, the body can also use them to start repairing nearby muscles and tendons.